Katson-com/docs/docs/centralq-chat/faq.md

    No, CentralQ Chat is designed to provide information and cannot execute functions within Business Central.

 4. **Can I ask questions about my Business Central data?**
-   No, CentralQ Chat don't have access to your Business Central data and cannot answer queries about it.
+   Yes, with the Data Insights Agent feature enabled, you can ask questions about your live Business Central data and receive insights with visualizations.
+Without this feature enabled, CentralQ Chat cannot access your Business Central data.

 5. **What languages does CentralQ Chat support?**
    While CentralQ Chat is primarily available in English (United States), it is designed to handle private knowledge and chat interactions in various languages.
 This flexibility allows users worldwide to utilize the app in their preferred language.
 However, please note that CentralQ Chat has been extensively tested and optimized for English, ensuring the best performance and accuracy in this language.